Work Permits for South Africa

 - Purchase the complete Expat Arrivals South Africa Guide (PDF)

 Expats will need a work permit for South Africa if they want to take up employment there.
-But getting one isn’t always a consistent process and the sense of disarray has been intensified by the recent introduction of new immigration laws.
-Under the new regulations, work permits are now officially known as work visas and allow the bearer to enter, stay and work in the country.
+But getting one isn’t always a consistent process.
+In South Africa, work permits are known as work visas and allow the bearer to enter, stay and work in the country.

 The main consideration for work visas is still that a South African citizen must not be qualified to perform the task in question at the same capacity as the applicant.
 The documentation required to prove this is a grey area that partially depends on the personal discretion of officials.
 In this way, patience and persistence are highly advised for expats who don't have an employer organising their permit for them.